madhusha3/SQL_Retail_Sales/README.markdown

 Developed queries to address 10 business questions, showcasing analytical depth:

-1. **Sales on a Specific Date**: Retrieved transactions for November 5, 2022.
+1. **Sales on a Specific Date**: Write a SQL query to retrieve all columns for sales made on '2022-11-05.
    ```sql
    SELECT * FROM retail_sales
    WHERE sale_date = '2022-11-05';
    ```

-2. **Clothing Sales in November 2022**: Identified transactions with quantity ≥ 4.
+2. **Clothing Sales in November 2022**: Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022.
    ```sql
    SELECT * FROM retail_sales
    WHERE category = 'Clothing'